isomerpages/pa-cdcvouchers-v2/index.md

       background: /images/landing-page/Website_banner2.png
   - infobar:
       title: About CDC Vouchers Scheme
-      description: More vouchers, more places to spend!
-In 2023, every Singaporean household will receive $300 CDC Vouchers to help with daily essentials.
+      description: More support for your everyday needs!
+Every Singapore household will receive $500 CDC Vouchers in 2024 to help with the cost of living.
       url: /about/
       button: Find out more
   - infopic:
-      title: Claim your CDC Vouchers 2023
+      title: Claim your CDC Vouchers 2024
       subtitle: Residents
       description: Similar to previous tranches, there is no need to download a mobile app.
-Claim your digital CDC Vouchers 2023 easily with just a few taps.
+Claim your digital CDC Vouchers 2024 easily with just a few taps.
       button: Claim now
       url: https://go.gov.sg/cdcv
       image: /images/CDCV2023/Cover Banner No Text.png